Mike Robinson (designer): Career

-When he finally arrived in Italy, he found his dream come true, visiting coachbuilders like Bertone, Pininfarina, and Italdesign, and manufacturers like Ferrari, Lamborghini, and Maserati.
-He accepted a job as a designer at a tiny design studio called Open Design run by Aldo Sessano, designing cars, trucks, buses, and industrial design projects.
+After arriving in Italy, he accepted a job as a designer at a tiny design studio called Open Design run by Aldo Sessano, designing cars, trucks, buses, and industrial design projects.
 A year later he decided to open his own freelance studio, working primarily for Renault.
 In 1983 he moved to Ghia, Ford's Italian design center, where he created his first concept car, the Ford Ghia Vignale TSX-4, a forerunner for the Ford Taurus station wagon design.